SE2-group4/PULSBS/Retrospectives/SprintRetrospective3.md

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
+    - initial discussion about page design improves the quality of the development process
   - NEGATIVE

 - Which improvement goals set in the previous retrospective were you able to achieve?